Vikram Chatterjee: Controversy

 On 29 April 2017 at 3.30 am Vikram and his friend Sonika Chauhan a model, actress and a TV Host, was driving back home from a party and met with an accident at Rashbehari Avenue connector near Lake mall.
 Both were taken to the hospital where Sonika was declared dead by the doctors due to severe head injuries and Vikram was injured.
 He was treated at Ruby General Hospital and was later discharged on 4 May 2017.
-A police case was launched against Vikram.
+A case for culpable homicide under the Indian Penal Code and for driving under the influence under the Motor Vehicles Act was filed against Vikram Chatterjee.
 Initially he was absconding after the police had charged him with culpable homicide not amounting to murder as well as rash and negligent driving.
 Later, he was arrested by the Kolkata Police on 6 July.
 Thereafter a court granted him bail on 26 July 2017.

+In 2022, an Alipore city court rejected Vikram Chatterjee’s request for the temporary release of his passport to travel to London.